 - Type of Debt.
 This accounts for 10% of your score.
 There are basically two types of debt: installment and revolving.
 Installment debt is borrowing a specific amount and making payments until the loan is paid off (i.e. home loan).
 Revolving debt is the ability to borrow up to a certain amount; as long as you are below the limit, you can borrow whenever you want (i.e. credit card).
 Installment debt is favored over revolving debt.

 I strongly recommend getting your free credit report each year.
 I also recommend you pay the additional fee, usually about $15, to get your credit score with the report.
 If anything, use this to ensure there are no fraudulent accounts opening up under your name.
 You will be given a guide to help understand your credit score, and how you can improve it.
-If this is not enough for you, consultations from institutions like the North Shore Advisory Inc can educate you and give you more peace of mind should you need it.

 Of course, my hope is that the scenarios where you need a credit score are rare for you.
 Those whose finances are healthy are those who tend to have a high credit scores.
 However, they are also the ones who need it the least.